 - Exceptional Build

-As always, QHF puts you, the client, first.
-Because of this, we are committed to refinishing your gym floors as you want them, on time and in-budget.
-This leaves you with a refinished, “like-new” gym floor that makes your whole team proud.
-Even after the job is finished, QHF will be ready for any maintenance questions.
+As always, QHF aims to do what is right for your gym floors.
+Because of this, we are committed to refinishing your gym floors as you want them: on time and in-budget.
+Ultimately we want to leave you with a “like-new” gym floor your whole team can be proud of.

 To sum up, our pros are available to field any remaining questions.
 Allow us to guide you and determine which floor finish is right for you.
 In short, the QHF team will get your team back on the newly refinished floor.